This post may contain affiliate links.

 Fluffy and moist loaf of low fat pumpkin bread, made with Greek yogurt, honey, and whole wheat flour.

 • Honey.
 To keep this bread naturally sweetened, I opted for honey instead of brown sugar.
+You may swap the honey for an equal amount of pure maple syrup.

 • Greek Yogurt.
 I knew I wanted to make this a healthy pumpkin bread with yogurt because it helps keep the bread moist and adds protein.
-In fact, this bread is so moist, you only need 2 tablespoons of oil.
+You can substitute vanilla Greek yogurt for the plain, though the bread will be a bit sweeter.

 • Vanilla + Spices.
 With nutmeg, cloves, and vanilla, the pumpkin puree gets the flavor boost it needs.
 Bring on the warm, cozy goodness!

-What Goes with Pumpkin Bread
+Pumpkin Bread Add-Ins

 Doctor up this recipe bread to create YOUR perfect loaf of pumpkin bread.